ShiuLab/MotifDiscovery-legacy-/README.md

 $ export R_LIBS_USER=~/R/library
 $ R --vanilla --slave --args [df*] < RandomForest.R
 *Can use output df from step 1 or 3

+This will output two files:
+.imp.txt: Open in exel, sort by "Mean Decrease Accuracy" - Make sure you shift the column headers over by one- they skip the motif name heading...
+.Results.txt: Output with F-measure, stdev, sterror, and 95% confidence intervals.